November 2024 Indonesian local elections

-Local executive elections (Indonesian: Pemilihan Kepala Daerah or Pilkada) to elect governors, mayors and regents in Indonesia were held on 27 November 2024 across 545 regions: 37 provinces, 415 regencies and 93 cities, which covered all provinces except Yogyakarta Special Region and all cities/regencies except the constituents of Jakarta.
+Local executive elections (Indonesian: Pemilihan Kepala Daerah or Pilkada) to elect governors, mayors, and regents in Indonesia were held on 27 November 2024 across 545 regions: 37 provinces, 415 regencies, and 93 cities, which covered all provinces except the Yogyakarta Special Region and all cities/regencies except the constituents of Jakarta.
 The previous local executive elections were held in 2020.
-The elections was the first time regional leaders are all elected simultaneously nationwide in Indonesia.
+The elections were the first time regional leaders were all elected simultaneously nationwide in Indonesia.

 The elections saw major gains for President Prabowo Subianto's Gerindra party, while the Indonesian Democratic Party of Struggle suffered losses in key races, especially in Central and East Java.
 Golkar and PKS also suffered setbacks.
 Most elected leaders were sworn in on 20 February 2025, but 26 races had to be repeated in 2025.

 Background

 Indonesia began electing regional leaders through direct elections in 2005, and between 2015 and 2020, all regional elections held in the year were held at the same date.
-In 2016, a law was passed which made all regional elections starting in 2024 to be held on the same date.
+In 2016, a law was passed that made all regional elections starting in 2024 to be held on the same date.
 As a consequence, regional leaders elected in 2017 and 2018 would be replaced by appointed officials after the end of their term until the 2024 elections are held.
 On the other hand, regional leaders elected in 2020 would only serve for less than a full five-year term, ranging from three to four years.
 On 24 January 2022, the House of Representatives agreed to set the date of the 2024 local elections at 27 November 2024.

-The elections are regulated by the Law No. 10 of 2016 on local elections.
+The elections are regulated by Law No. 10 of 2016 on local elections.